 Hidden History version

 According to stories in Book One, there have been two Witch Wars.
 Both of these wars tore the Land of Oz apart as the Witches combined their powers and created vast armies to fight against the kings and queens of the land.

 In the Second Witch War, the Witches obtained an alliance and power from the Queen of Dreams, a mysterious ruler from across the sea.
 The Witches unwisely used this power and poisoned and destroyed the sea.
 The sea became a toxic desert that surrounds the Land of Oz.

 Book One details the beginning of the Third Witch War, as the Wicked Witches again combine their power to overthrow the rulers of the land.
-While this book begins the Third Witch Wars, they do not end until Book Four, and the arrival of a young sorceress to the Land of Oz.
+While this book begins the Third Witch Wars, they do not end until later books, with the arrival of a young “sorceress” (Dorothy) to the Land of Oz.

 How will it end?